IHE/ITI.SeR/SeR.md

 This message shall be used by the Authorization Decisions Verifier to query the Authorization Decisions Manager for Access Decisions.
 This message relies on the SAML v2.0 extension for XACML and uses the element `<XACMLAuthzDecisionQuery>` to convey the subject identifier and other query parameters.
-The Authorization Decisions Verifier may query Access Decisions for many clinical data items in one query, so the Request message complies with the multiple resource profile of XACML v2.0.
-Actors involved support XUA and use SAML identity assertions to identify entities (see [ITI TF-1: 39.5](#395-ser-security-considerations) and [ITI TF-1: 39.6](#396-ser-cross-profile-considerations)).
+The request message complies with the multiple resource profile of XACML v2.0 and the Authorization Decisions Verifier may query Access Decisions for many clinical data items in one query.
+Actors involved support XUA and use SAML assertions to identify entities (see [ITI TF-1: 39.5](#395-ser-security-considerations) and [ITI TF-1: 39.6](#396-ser-cross-profile-considerations)).
 SAML attribute elements shall be mapped into xacml-context attribute elements as defined in SAML 2.0 Profile of XACML v2.0 (Section 2).